×

 • Turkish is spoken as a national language in: Turkey.

 You will also get to know the continents where Danish and Turkish speaking countries lie.
-Based on the number of people that speak these languages, the position of Danish language is not available and position of Turkish language is 19.
+Based on the number of people that speak these languages, the position of Danish language is 18 and position of Turkish language is 19.
 Find all the information about these languages on Danish and Turkish.

 Danish and Turkish Language History